lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Prefer self-documenting code over comments.

-If you change commented code, update the comment or delete it.
+If you change the code a comment refers to, update the comment or delete it.

 Start single-line comments with `//`.
 Use `///` only for documentation comments (HeaderDoc/DocC).